 Similarly, iFi describes their LDAC-loaded Zen Blue as a “High-resolution wireless streamer” which, to the unwitting buyer, could read as if Bluetooth alone will take care of his/her hi-res streaming needs.
 Does ‘high-resolution’ here mean highly resolving or does it imply, say, 24bit/96kHz without data being trashed?

-Like Sony’s 1000X headphones, neither the iFi Zen Blue nor the Shanling BA1 will flat out refuse to play a hi-res file over an LDAC-fuelled connection but the codec must still discard musical information for the stream to squeeze into Bluetooth audio’s tunnel.
+Like Sony’s 1000X headphones, neither the iFi Zen Blue nor the Shanling BA1 will flat out refuse to play a hi-res file over an LDAC-fuelled connection but the codec will still discard musical information (data) for the stream to squeeze down Bluetooth audio’s tunnel.
 And just like Sony in 2016, we now find iFi and Shanling (unwittingly?) blurring the lines between networked hi-res audio streaming and Bluetooth hi-res audio streaming.
 Lossy hi-res could be likened to vegetables being described as “fresh frozen” — oxymoronic!

 That all of this LDAC talk is irrelevant to iPhone users.
 Like Qualcomm’s aptX, Apple flatly refuses to implement anything other than AAC whose 320kbps ceiling makes a mockery of any iOS-derived hi-res-over-Bluetooth intent.
 This doesn’t mean that Bluetooth audio streaming can’t sound good – it can.
 Hardware implementation is as crucial as codec support.

 Until that question is answered, Bluetooth cannot take CD-quality audio from phone to headphone (or streamer) without loss.
 Hi-res audio?
 A Bluetooth pipe dream!
-And if ‘hi-res Bluetooth streams’ are audibly indistinguishable from the lossless hi-res audio that we pull down from the cloud over Ethernet or WiFi, why bother with lossless hi-res?
+And if ‘hi-res Bluetooth streams’ are audibly indistinguishable from the lossless hi-res audio that we pull down from the cloud over Ethernet or WiFi, why should we bother with lossless hi-res?